 Amaryllis or Hippeastrum?

-Amaryllis is also the common name for genus Hippeastrum.
-This genus was separated from genus Amaryllis in the 19th century.
+Amaryllis is also the common name for the genus Hippeastrum which was separated from the genus Amaryllis in the 19th century.

 Hybridization of the Amaryllis began centuries ago.
 The hybrids we commonly call “Amaryllis” are classified in the genus Hippeastrum and they are often, but incorrectly known as Amaryllis.